-Oil and Gas Lease Payments
+Oil and Gas Lease Payment

 As further described in Note 4 below, on March 10, 2011, the Company entered into a Paid-Up Oil and Gas Lease (the "O&G Lease") and a Surface Use and Damage Agreement (the "Surface Use Agreement") with Anadarko E&P Company, L.P. ("Anadarko"), a wholly owned subsidiary of Anadarko Petroleum Company.
 Pursuant to the O&G Lease on March 10, 2011, the Company received an up-front payment of \$1,243,400 from Anadarko for the purpose of exploring for, developing, producing and marketing oil and gas on approximately 634 acres of mineral estate owned by the Company at its Sky Ranch property.
-In December 2012, the O&G Lease was purchased by a wholly owned subsidiary of ConcoPhillips Company.
-The Company received an additional payment of \$1,243,400 during February 2014 to extend the O&G Lease an additional two years frough February 2016, which will be recognized as income on a straight-line basis over two years (the extension term of the O&G Lease).
+In December 2012, the O&G Lease was purchased by a wholly owned subsidiary of ConocoPhillips Company.
+The Company received an additional payment of \$1,243,400 during February 2014 to extend the O&G Lease an additional two years through February 2016, which will be recognized as income on a straight-line basis over two years (the extension term of the O&G Lease).
 In addition, during the fiscal years ended August 31, 2015 and 2014, the Company received up-front payments of \$72,000 and \$12,540, respectively, for the purpose of exploring for, developing, producing, and marketing oil and gas on 40 acres of mineral estate the Company owns adjacent to the Lowry Range (the "Rangeview Lease").
-The Company received any free years ended August 31, 2015, 2014 and 2013, the Company received S45,700, \$525,400, and \$416,000, respectively, of income related to the up-front payments received pursuant to these leases.
+The Company recognizes the up-front payments on a straight-line basis over the terms of the respective leases.
+During the years ended August 31, 2015, 2014 and 2013, the Company recognized \$645,700, \$525,400, and \$416,000, respectively, of income related to the up-front payments received pursuant to these leases.